feel-the-force-ftf/feel-the-force/README.md

 When collecting either human or robot data, use the VR controller to start and stop the data collection while performing the actions.

-Retart `collect_data.py` script after each demonstration.
+Restart `collect_data.py` script after each demonstration.

 ## Data Preprocessing